Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 - cortx-monitor service named as sspl-ll.

-1. Before you build the RPM, you'll need to install the dependecies using:
+1. Before you build the RPM, you'll need to install the dependencies using:

     ```shell